Minimal structure for neutrino mass matrix: A quark inspired minimal structure of lepton mass matrices

 \be M_l= \text{ and } M_{\nu}= . \ee The above neutrino mass matrix is more predictive than the one given in Eq.(\ref{eq:flmm}), as there is only one free parameter, i.e. $m_{\nu_1}$.
 The predictions for the above neutrino mass matrix are given in Table \ref{tab:results1}.

 On comparing tables \ref{tab:results} and \ref{tab:results1}, we find that the above mass matrix predicts a much restrictive range of the unknown neutrino oscillation parameters.
 In particular, the smallest neutrino mass $m_{\nu_1}$ and Majorana phases $\eta_1$ and $\eta_2$ are much more constrained.
-In addition to the correlations shown in figures \ref{fig:am} to \ref{fig:mdelt23}, this minimalistic neutrino mass matrix shows very profound correlations of $\delta_{CP}$ with $\eta_1$ and $\eta_2$ as shown in Figure \ref{fig:corr}.
+In addition to the correlations shown in figures \ref{fig:am} to \ref{fig:mdelt23}, this minimalistic neutrino mass matrix shows very profound correlations of $\delta_{CP}$ with $\eta_1$, $\eta_2$ as well as with $\theta_{23}$, as shown in Figure \ref{fig:corr}.
 It is clear that a precise determination of $\delta_{CP}$ will have significant implications for our model.
 In particular, a restrictive range of $\delta_{CP}$ will lead to our model predicting a very narrow range of $\eta_1$ and $\eta_2$.
+Further, a precise measurement of $\theta_{23}$ will affect the predictions for $\delta_{CP}$ as there is a significant correlation between these two.
+Thus more precise data on three mixing angles may provide a sensitive test of this phenomenological scenario.